Descent098/ezcv/docs/cli.md

 There are two optional flags:

 - The ```--dir``` flag for giving a custom name to the output directory (default is "site")
 - If you want to build the site and optimize the files after building (slower build times, but makes site faster) then use ``-o`` or ``--optimize``.
-Note this only works with themes using the [official folder structure](https://ezcv.readthedocs.io/en/latest/theme-development/#folder-layout).
+Note this only works with themes using the [official folder structure](https://ezcv.readthedocs.io/en/latest/theme-development/#folder-layout), and the image minification will also clear any exif data.

 **Example**